ssl-hep/ServiceX/did_finder_rucio/README.md

 drive a test process.
 It will generate output, but will only have a record to a single file that you specify.
 This could be a local ROOT file and allow you to avoid needing a grid cert since it never talks to Rucio
-* `--site` _XCache Site_ - This site is used to locate appropriate replicas.
+* `--site` _XCache Site_ - If provided, this site is used to locate appropriate replicas.
-Defaults to MWT2
+Defaults to None

 ## NOTE